 As of December 2020, the nation with the highest debt-to-GDP ratio is Venezuela, and by a considerable margin.
 The South American country has what may be the world's largest reserves of oil, but the state-owned oil company is said to be poorly managed, and Venezuela's GDP has plummeted in recent years.
 At the same time, Venezuela has taken out massive loans, adding to its debt burden, and president Nicolas Maduro has made questionable moves to slow the country's rampant inflation.

-As of December 2019, the nation with the highest debt-to-GDP ratio is Japan, with a ratio of 237%.
-In 1992, Japans's Nikkei (stock market) crashed.
+Japan occupies the second slot with a ratio of 266%.
+In 1992, Japan's Nikkei (stock market) crashed.
 The government bailed out banks and insurance companies, providing them with low-interest credit.
-Banks were consolidated and nationalized, and other stimulus initiatives were used to help the struggling economy; however, these caused Japan's debt to increase dramatically.
+Banks were consolidated and nationalized, and other stimulus initiatives were used to help the struggling economy.
+However, these actions caused Japan's debt to increase dramatically.

 Another interesting entry on this list is the United States, whose debt-to-GDP ratio ranks 12th out of all the world's countries.
 While the U.S. boasts the highest GDP in the world,, it nonetheless spends more than it earns.
 Major contributors to the national debt include the world's largest military budget, tax cuts (which reduce government income and rarely result in a corresponding increase in economic growth), COVID-19 relief efforts, and mandatory-but-underfunded programs such as Medicare.